-Twelve double/twin rooms in the main building and in a comfortable guesthouse, with en-suite or shared bathrooms.
-Six cosy summer cottages for two to six people (perfect for families) with bathrooms and cooking facilities.
-Two hot-tubs.
-The guesthouses and cottages have porches with views of landmarks such as Eyjafjallajökull Glacier and Mt.
+Twelve double/twin rooms in the main building and in a comfortable guesthouse offering rooms with private bathroom.
+Also six cosy summer cottages for two to six people (perfect for families) with bathrooms and cooking facilities.
+Hot tub by the main main building.
+From Hestheimar is a beautiful view of landmarks such as Eyjafjallajökull Glacier and Mt.
 Hekla, and on a clear winter’s evening, guests may be treated to a spectacular show of Northern Lights.

 Breakfast is served all year and during summer guests can order dinner in advance; soup, salad, homemade bread and one main course.
 A dining room for up to 60 people, located in the main building, well suited to a range of events, motivational and mystery tours, team-building activities, dances and other celebrations.
 From the dining room you have a beautiful view over the countryside to the volcano Hekla and three glaciers: Tindfjallajökull, Eyjafjallajökull and Mýrdalsjökull.